ivantime/COVID_Multi_Line_Chart_CSC3007_Milestone2/README.md

 <ul>
 <li>
 30 July 2022 - Added Second Multi-Line Chart for "By Regions" Switch Selection with Table 2 (Bottom) showing the Countries present in the Selected Region in Table 1 (Top), with Hover Over on Table 1 and 2 to show the Country/Region Total Case No.<br>
-Also added checkbox to Table 2 (Bottom) with On Check/Uncheck Filtered the Multi-Line Chart 2 (Bottom)
+Also added checkbox to Table 2 (Bottom) with On Check/Uncheck to Filter Countries in Selected Region the Multi-Line Chart 2 (Bottom)
 </li>
 </ul>